GetStoreConnect/agentforce-education-workforce-academy-demo/README.md

 ```

 ### Org Prerequisites
-- Person Accounts must be enabled.
+- Person Accounts should be enabled.
 The included scratch org definition (`config/project-scratch-def.json`) turns this on automatically; enable it in target orgs before deploying the metadata to match the intended configuration.

 ## Agentforce Assets
 ### Topic Plugins